-MYR GROUP INC. This Proxy is Solicited by the Board of Directors For the Annual Meeting of Stockholders - May 10, 1999
+This Proxy is Solicited by the Board of Directors For the Annual Meeting of Stockholders - May 10, 1999

-The stockholder(s) of MYR Group Inc. signing and dating such signature(s) on the reverse side hereof (the "STOCKHOLDER(S)") hereby appoint Charles M. Brennan III, William A. Koertner and Byron D. Nelson proxies, with full authority, which may be exercised by any one or more of them, with power of substitution, to vote and act for the STOCKHOLDER(S) at the
+The stockholder(s) of MYR Group Inc. signing and dating such signature(s) on the reverse side hereof (the "STOCKHOLDER(S)") hereby appoint Charles M. Brennan III, William A. Koertner and Byron D. Nelson proxies, with full authority, which may be exercised by any one or more of them, with power of substitution, to vote and act for the STOCKHOLDER(S) at the Annual Meeting of Stockholders to be held at Rupert's, Banquet Room B, 1701 West Golf Road, Rolling Meadows, IL 60008 on Monday, May 10, 1999, and at any adjournment thereof, as designated on the reverse side hereof, and in their sole discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting.

-[] Check Here for address change New Address [] Check here if you plan to attend the meeting (Continued and to be s igned on reverse side) 1.
-ELECTION OF TWO CLASS ONE DIRECTO Nominees: William G. Brown John M. Harlan RS For Withheld THE BOARD OF DIRECTORS RECOMMENDS VOTING FOR THE ELECTION OF MR. BR AND MR. HARLAN 2.
-APPROVAL OF AMENDMENT TO THE COMP CERTIFICATE OF INCORPORATION ANY'S For Against Abstain The undersigned acknowledges receipt of the Notice of Meeting and the Proxy Statement.
+[ ] Check Here for address change New Address Check here if you plan to attend the meeting (Continued and to be si gned on re verse side) 1.
+ELECTION OF TWO CLASS ONE DIRECTOR Nominees: William G. Brown John M. Harlan RS For Withheld THE BOARD OF DIRECTORS RECOMMENDS VOTING FOR THE ELECTION OF MR. BROAND MR. HARLAN NWO 2.
+APPROVAL OF AMENDMENT TO THE COMPACERTIFICATE OF INCORPORATION ANY'S For Against Abstain receipt of igned acknowledges the Notice of Meeting oxy Statement.
+Dated: , 1999 (Sig natures) your name owners shapersonall applicable official gn exactly as appears.
+Joint ould each sign y.
+Where e, indicate you capacity or ation capacity

-(Signatures)

-Please sign exactly as your name appears.
-Joint owners should each sign personally.
-Where applicable, indicate you official capacity or representation capacity